IPASIS - IP Reputation and Risk Intelligence API

 const cors = require('cors');

-// Import our middleware modules
+// Our middleware

-const { botDetection } = require('./middleware/bot-detection-cached');
+const botDetection = require('./middleware/botDetection');

-const { protect } = require('./middleware/tiered-protection');
+const { protect } = require('./middleware/tieredProtection');

 const app = express();